Sally - AI Meeting Assistant

 Leveraging Technology in Remote and Hybrid Settings

-Video conferencing tools like Zoom, Microsoft Teams, and Slack have become essential for remote catch up meetings.
+Video conferencing tools like Zoom, Microsoft Teams, Google Meet and Webex have become essential for remote catch up meetings.
 Video calls create more personal connections than audio-only conversations, while screen sharing allows for collaborative problem-solving when issues arise.

 Modern meeting platforms offer features that enhance engagement significantly.
 Live document collaboration lets teams update shared resources in real-time, while recordings can help absent team members catch up later.

-AI meeting assistants like Sally can automate transcription, note-taking, and action item tracking.
-This technology allows participants to focus on conversation rather than documentation.
-Sally's ability to integrate with over 8000 platforms means meeting insights can flow seamlessly into existing workflows.
+AI meeting assistants like Sally can automate transcription, note-taking, and action item tracking, so participants can focus on the conversation rather than documentation.
+Sally joins calls on Zoom, Microsoft Teams, Google Meet and Webex, and connects with 8,000+ tools so meeting insights flow straight into your existing workflow.

 Sally AI